arg-tech/oAMF/README.md

 ### 🖱️ Drag-and-Drop Interface

 Users can create AM pipelines visually in **n8n**, a workflow automation tool.
 In this interface, modules are represented as **nodes** that you can connect and execute.
-[Try it here](https://n8n.oamf.arg.tech/)
+[Try it here](https://n8n.oamf.arg.tech/).
+Login with email: oamf-user@arg.tech; Password: Password1

 ![n8n Drag-and-Drop Interface](assets/n8n.jpeg)